Walter Lübcke murder: German right-wing suspect admits to killing pro-refugee politician | DW | 05.08.2020

 Prosecutors said Stephan E.'s motivations were based on his "right-wing extremist hatred of refugees."

-A video of Lübcke at a town hall meeting in Lohfelden saying that anyone who did not agree with those values was "free to leave the country" was shared widely in far-right circles and drew many threats.
+A video of Lübcke at a town hall meeting in Lohfelden in which he says that anyone who did not agree with these efforts and the values behind them was "free to leave the country" was shared widely in far-right circles and drew many threats.

-H. procured weapons and joined him in shooting practice in a forest.
-"He always spoke of civil war-like conditions that would soon prevail in Germany … how Western life in Germany must be defended against Islamization."
+According to the statement, H. procured weapons and joined E. in shooting practice in a forest.
+"He always spoke of civil war-like conditions that would soon prevail in Germany … how Western life in Germany must be defended against Islamization," E. said of his former friend.

-Stephan E., who describes himself as a prepper and was preparing for a "civil war," still does not see himself as a Nazi.
-But he apparently got caught up in the narrative described by H., who had spoken "over and over again" of the fact that the "Merkel government" wanted to take away the freedom of its citizens and wipe them out.
+Stephan E., who describes himself as a prepper and was preparing for a "civil war," said he still does not see himself as a neo-Nazi.
+He said he became caught up in the narrative put forward by H., who had spoken "over and over again" of the way that the "Merkel government" wanted to take away the freedom of its citizens and wipe them out.

-At some point during the shooting exercises in the forest, H. stuck a portrait of Angela Merkel on the target, as well as a picture of Lübcke.
-H. described the district president as a "traitor to the people" and a "stooge of Jewish interests."
-Lübcke was also someone "who, unlike Merkel, could be approached," H. is said to have said.
+The statement alleged that at some point during the shooting exercises in the forest, H. stuck a portrait of Angela Merkel on the target, as well as a picture of Lübcke.
+H. is said to have portrayed the district president as a "traitor to the people" and a "stooge of Jewish interests."

+He is also said to have described Lübcke as someone "who, unlike Merkel, could be approached," which, according to E., made him an easy target for the two accused.

-On the evening of the crime, Stephan E. met H. around 9.30 p.m. with a weapon in his pocket that H. had given him previously.
+On the evening of the crime, the statement said, Stephan E. met H. around 9.30 p.m., carrying a weapon in his pocket that H. had given him previously.
 The plan was to wait for Lübcke and confront him.
-At about 10:30 p.m. they arrived at the Lübcke family's house, then the two of them saw a person on the terrace and the glowing light of a smartphone.
+At about 10:30 p.m. they allegedly arrived at the Lübcke family's house, where the two of them saw a person on the terrace and the glowing light of a smartphone.

 Read more: Killing of Kassel politicians leaves locals aghast

-Read more: Neo-Nai attack victim Noel Martin dies after dedicating life to ending hatred

-The accused apologized to Lübcke's family several times, saying that his act was irreparable, but he wished he could undo it, and took responsibility for his actions.
+E. said that when the politician moved again, he pulled the trigger and told H. he believed Lübcke had been hit in the head, before the two fled the scene.

 Stephan E. added that he intended to attend an exit program for right-wing extremists, and was suffering from being separated from his family.
-The fact that his daughter, now 16, no longer wants contact with him hurts him a lot.
-He said he had always been afraid that he would not be a good father for his children, that his own father had been an alcoholic and a thug who had attacked both his mother and him.
+He said the fact that his daughter, now 16, no longer wanted contact with him hurt him a lot.
+He had always been afraid that he would not be a good father for his children , he said, adding that his own father had been an alcoholic and a thug who had attacked both his mother and him.

-Later, Stephan E.'s hatred for foreigners had grown during prison terms for several other violent, including an attack on a knife attack on a Turkish iman from Wiesbaden in 1992.
+He said his hatred of foreigners grew during prison terms for several other violent crimes, including an attack on a knife attack on a Turkish imam from the western German city of Wiesbaden in 1992.
 When foreign prisoners found out why he was in prison, they beat him up, he said.

 Read more: Neo-Nazi hub Dortmund beats back far-right scene

+But, the statement said, in 2014 he had met H. at his workplace — and had succumbed to the theories of the man he called "a friend and a kind of father substitute."

-Lübcke's assassination marks the first time in postwar Germany that a serving politician had been murdered by a right-wing extremist.
+Lübcke's assassination marks the first time in postwar Germany that a serving politician had been murdered by a far-right extremist.

 The trial is scheduled to last through at least October.